7 Reasons Why Universal School Meals are Worth the Investment

 The Benefits Reach Students, Families, and American Businesses

 Universal school meals would mean a federal tax-funded program that makes breakfast and lunch available to all students regardless of their income.
 Right now, universal school meals are temporary.
 State and federal legislators are discussing bills that would implement these programs.

-With that in mind, let’s play a game of true or false: Universal school meals only help low-income families?
+With that in mind, let’s play a game of true or false: Universal school meals only assist low-income families.

 I’m a school nutrition director, a Registered Dietitian, and founder of MenuLogic K12 (a business intelligence software for school nutrition programs), so I’m well acquainted with the answer.

-Answer: TRUE – Universal school meals absolutely assist low-income families.
+FALSE- Universal school meals absolutely do assist low-income families.
 But they also benefit middle and upper-income families, school districts, and entire communities.

 In fact, one 2021 study identified the following benefits of universal school meals:

 - They have a protective effect on student BMI.